edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
+"Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).
+Invited to revise and resubmit at 'Comparative Political Studies.'

 "Repression Technology: How Internet Access Worsens Human Rights in Autocracies."

-"Rethinking Democratic Diffusion: The Importance of Regime Type Over Geography" (with Sheena Greitens).

 "Political Dominance and Sub-National Election Violence in Africa" (with Michael Wahman).